dirigible-ai/dirigible-node/README.md

 gemini = observeAIClient(gemini);
 ```

+With those two steps (initializing + wrapping), the application workflow and corresponding interactions are captured and logged to Dirigible.

+The next two steps are for adding specific metadata.

 ### 3. Add workflow metadata

-The SDK automatically tracks entire application workflows.
-Every LLM call is automatically associated with the current workflow.

-You can add workflow metadata when initializing:
+You can add workflow-specific metadata when initializing:

 ```typescript
 import { initialize } from '@dirigible-ai/sdk';